 Terms of the lease also include pet policies, occupancy limits, subletting policies, and maintenance and repair.
 Other terms of the lease could also mention the landlord’s right to access the rental property and specify under what conditions they’re free to do this.

 9. Tenant Improvements

 Tenants often need to ask permission from the landlord to make changes, alterations or improvements to their rental property.

 Tenant improvements refer to a clause that indicates if a tenant can proceed with renovations and under what circumstances.
 It will also mention whether the landlord will repay the tenant for the improvements performed on the property.

 A warranty of habitability is a guarantee that landlords are legally attending to their duties to maintain the rental property.
 These can include ensuring that the unit is a safe and secure place for tenants to stay in.

-In addition, the rental unit must be sanitary and equipped with the basic necessities such as hot water, drinking water, a working bathroom and electricity.
+In addition, the rental unit must be sanitary and equipped with basic necessities such as hot water, drinking water, a working bathroom, and electricity.
 It must also adhere to the building codes to meet safety standards.